Qazi Yasir: Arrests

+Downfall

+In 2018, a video surfaced on social media showing Qazi Yasir in an "obscene" video.
+As these charges appeared, Yasir was suspended as the Mirwaiz of south Kashmir.

 But Yasir has remained chairman of Ummat e Islami, his own party.
 Many attribute this episode as the downfall of Yasir, derided as Digital Moulvi.

-But Qazi Yasir got reinstated since the allegations against him were not proven.
-He was elected as the Chairman of Bazm-e-Qadriya, after the demise of his grandfather.
+He was elected as the Chairman of Bazm-e-Qadriya, after the demise of Haji Mohammed Abdullah Qadri.

 On August 17, 2020, Qazi Yasir along with hundreds of youth held a protest against “blasphemous” remarks on Muhammad.